Laguna de Bay: Integrated Coastal Ecosystem Conservation and Adaptive Management

 CECAM is a 5-year research cooperation between Japanese and Filipino scientists.
 Seven monitoring instruments are being used as part of the Continuous and Comprehensive Monitoring System (CCMS) provided by the Japanese government.

 Cultural impact

 Laguna de Bay has had a significant impact on the cultures of the communities that grew up around its shores, ranging from folk medicine to architecture.
-For example, the traditional cure for a child constantly experiencing nose bleed in Victoria, Laguna is to have the child submerge his or her head in the lake water at daybreak.
+For example, the traditional cure for a child constantly experiencing a nose bleed in Victoria, Laguna is to have the child submerge his or her head in the lake water at daybreak.
 When nipa huts were more common, huts made in the lake area were constructed out of bamboo that would first be cured in the waters of Laguna de Bay.
 Some experts on the evolution of local mythologies suggest that the legend of Mariang Makiling may have started out as that of the Lady (Ba'i) of Laguna de Bay, before the legend was transmuted to Mount Makiling.

+Mythology

+Maria Makiling is a diwata and guardian spirit known for watching over both the mountain that bears her name and the nearby lake, Laguna de Bay.
+She is often described as a beautiful fairy maiden, surrounded by tiny winged fairies called lambana.
+As the protector of the mountain and its resources, she helps the people who live nearby by making sure the land stays rich and fruitful.
+Many legends say that Laguna de Bay and the fish within it are also under her care.
+She was sent by Bathalà, the supreme god, to guide and support the people in their daily lives.